 Get Organized and Clean Up Your Finances

-Spring is a great time to clean up your finances—from consolidating bank accounts to looking for spending leaks.
+Spring is a great time to get organized and clean up your finances — from consolidating bank accounts to looking for spending leaks.
 “If you aren’t organized, you miss out on opportunities to improve your financial situation,” says Heather Klutznick, vice president of investments for Huntington Beach, Calif.-based Trilogy Financial.

 Once you organize your finances, you will be ready to take action on your budget and other financial goals.

 Don’t think you have the time?
-Pick off one piece and focus on that area first.
+Pick one area and focus on that first.
 A few hours on the front end will give you peace of mind and prevent frantic searches later for a specific document.

 Purge Your Piles